snimu/snimu.github.io/_posts/2025-08-11-modded-nanogpt-lambdas.md

 In the layers without value embeddings, the magnitude of the attention-values rises very quickly and never reverses course.

-But in the layer *with* value embeddings, only layers 0 and 1 behave similarly.
+But in the layer *with* value embeddings, only layers 0 and 1 behave like that.
 For layers 2 and 13-15, the value embeddings first gain in relative importance before losing it again.
 The later the layer, the later this reversal happens.

 And here are the un-normed values: